Importance and Mission

 Technology for supporting the achievement of net zero greenhouse gas emissions by 2050

 The development and application of new technology is part of supporting the Company’s goal to achieve net zero greenhouse gas emissions by 2050.
 The research and development of various technologies have been carried out including technologies for reducing greenhouse gas emissions such as Carbon Capture, Utilization and Storage (CCUS), the development of low heating value flare tip, and the development of post-combustion carbon capture technology to reduce greenhouse gas emissions from machinery on petroleum production platforms.
 Additionally, there are technologies for generating electricity from renewable energy sources, such as wind turbines for electricity generation on wellhead platforms and the study of various renewable energy sources for electricity generation on offshore production platforms.
-Furthermore, there are also technologies for reducing greenhouse gas emissions through offsetting methods.

 3